PretendoNetwork/Yeah/README.md

 - `request` - Express `Request` object.
 - `response` - Express `Response` object.
 - `data` - Custom data, typically set by the middleware (for things like middleware to pass data between each other and the route handler).
+This is effectively the same as Express locals.

 The following 3 main context types are provided:

 - `Context` - Main, generic, context.
-As the above 3 mentioned fields.
+Has the above 3 mentioned fields.
 - `MiddlewareContext` - Context to be used in middleware.
-Has an additional `next()` function.
+Has an additional `next()` function to signal the middleware chain to continue.
 - `PageContext` - Context to be used with pages.
 Alias of `Context` under the hood, used for different visual contexts.

 All 3 main context types are generics which can optionall take in the following 6 types: